 It was college life all over again staying in a dormitory and sharing a room with an enlisted Army guy who was studying Korean.
 We dined in a big mess hall near our barracks and had facilities for washing clothes.

-It was sometime during the second week in July 1968 when I finally graduated from my Chinese Mandarin course at DLI.
+During the second week in July 1968, I finally graduated from my Chinese Mandarin course at DLI.
 My ongoing assignment orders were to Security School at San Angelo, Texas, but before reporting for duty there, a language classmate and I decided to stop in El Paso, Texas, for a three-day vacation.

 Security School Training in Texas — July–October 1968